objectionary/eo/README.md

   * licensing
   * artifact repositories

-These things we are not sure about (please, help us):
+These things we are **not sure** about (please, help us):

-  * generics
+  * we don't need generics
+  * we don't need private and protected methods
+  * we don't need public and protected attributes

 We want EO to be compilable to Java.
 We want to stay as close to Java and JVM as possible, mostly in order to re-use the eco-system and libraries